 - 1/4 cup heavy cream

-- Grease a 9 inch round or 10 inch round springform pan.
-I’ve been using a 9 inch.
-Mix all the crust ingredients and press into the pan, going about one inch up the sides.
+- Grease a 10 inch round springform pan.
+Mix all the crust ingredients and press into the pan, going about 1/2 inch up the sides.
 This crust is not baked ahead of time.
 Keep in the refrigerator until ready to fill.

-- In a large mixing bowl or the bowl of stand mixer, beat the cream cheese, sugar, lemon zest and vanilla on low speed until well mixed.
-Slowly add the eggs one at a time, beating on low and being careful not to add a lot of extra air to the batter.
+- In a large mixing bowl or the bowl of stand mixer, beat the cream cheese, sugar, lemon zest and vanilla until well mixed.
+With mixer on low, add the eggs one at a time, beating on low and being careful not to add a lot of extra air to the batter.
 Add the yolks.
-With the mixer still on low, beat in the flour and cream.
+With the mixer still on low, add the flour and cream.
 Pour into the prepared pan and drag a spatula through the batter to remove air bubbles.
 Let stand for about 10 minutes and drag the spatula again.

 - Put the cheesecake on a rimmed baking sheet to catch any drips.

 - Bake in lower third (right below center) of oven for 12 minutes.
 Without opening door, reduce heat to 300 F. and bake another 35 minutes.
 Turn off the oven and let cheesecake sit in closed oven for 30 minutes.
 Remove from oven and let cool for 15 minutes, then run a knife between the sides of the cheesecake and the pan without removing the sides.
 Let cool completely, then chill overnight.